chasembowers/crypto-trader/README.md

 ## Model

-Instead of using regression to predict a price at a future instant or using classification to predict the probability of the price being below/above a number at a future instant, approximate probability distributions over price at a future instant are are predicted.
+Instead of using regression to predict a price at a future instant or using classification to predict the probability of the price being below/above a number at a future instant, approximate probability distributions over price at a future instant are predicted.
 A binary tree of classifiers is created, with each node splitting the probability distribution at a certain price.
 In this way, an arbitrarily granular approximation of a probability distribution over price can be created.

 Model Construction Example
 ```python